 Can I hide my contact details?

-Yes, select ‘Hide Contact Details’ if you do not want your contact details displayed to organisations you have not given permission to view and update your USI account.
+Yes, select ‘Hide Contact Details’ if you do not want your contact details displayed to providers you have given permission to view and update your USI account.

 What email address should I use?